 The Fur Trade in New France

-The following articles help you understand that the fur trade during the French Regime operated in a different fashion than it did under the British or American Regimes.
+The following presentation and articles help you understand that the fur trade during the French Regime operated in a different fashion than it did under the British or American Regimes.

 Fur Trade in Nouvelle France, by Suzanne Boivin Sommerville.
 This article was originally published in Michigan’s Habitant Heritage (MHH) in October 2005.